ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

 ============================================================================================
 Workflow Parameters: Configuring the Workflow in ``config.sh`` and ``config_defaults.sh``
 ============================================================================================
 To create the experiment directory and workflow when running the SRW App, the user must create an experiment configuration file named ``config.sh``.
-This file contains experiment-specific information, such as dates, external model data, directories, and other relevant settings.
+This file contains experiment-specific information, such as dates, external model data, observation data, directories, and other relevant settings.
 To help the user, two sample configuration files have been included in the ``regional_workflow`` repository’s ``ush`` directory: ``config.community.sh`` and ``config.nco.sh``.
 The first is for running experiments in community mode (``RUN_ENVIR`` set to "community"; see below), and the second is for running experiments in "nco" mode (``RUN_ENVIR`` set to "nco").
 Note that for this release, only "community" mode is supported.
 These files can be used as the starting point from which to generate a variety of experiment configurations in which to run the SRW App.

 ..
    COMMENT: Is community mode still the only one supported?